What Are Articles?

 As I was walking home the other day, I was thinking about climbing

-Please note that indefinite articles are only used with singular, countable nouns that are unspecific.
-On the contrary, the definite article can be used with either singular or plural forms.
+Please note that indefinite articles are only used with singular, countable nouns.
+On the contrary, the definite article can be used with either singular or plural nouns.
 Compare the following examples:

 I want to sit on

-The only difference between 'a' and 'an' is that 'a' comes with nouns that begin with a consonant sound and 'an' comes with nouns that begin with a vowel sound.
+The only difference between 'a' and 'an' is that 'a' is used before nouns that begin with a consonant sound and 'an' is used before nouns that begin with a vowel sound.
 Take a look at the following examples:

 She wants to buy